openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 scope value representing a presentation definition, the wallet MUST refuse to process the request and return an `invalid_request` error as defined in [@!RFC6749].

-# Cross-Device Flow

-Cross-Device flow needs to fulfill the following two requirements:

-1. The Verifier is able to pass an authorization request to a Wallet across devices.
-2. The Wallet is able to pass the response back to the Verifier.

-## Authorization Request

-One option to meet the first requirement is for the Verifier to render the Authorization Request as a QR Code.
-The usage of `request_uri` is RECOMMENDED, since authorization request size might be large and might not fit in a QR code.

-## Authorization Response {#response_mode_post}
+## Response Mode "direct_post" {#response_mode_post}

+There are use-cases when the Authorization Request was received from a Verifier that is unreachable using redirects (i.e. it is on another device) from the Wallet on which the requested Credential is stored.

-To meet the second requirement, this specification defines a new Response Mode `direct_post` to enable the Wallet to send the response to the Verifier via an HTTPS connection, for example over the Internet.
+For such use-cases, this specification defines a new Response Mode `direct_post` to enable the Wallet to send the response to the Verifier via an HTTPS connection.

 This specification defines the following Response Mode in accordance with [@!OAuth.Responses]: